visgl/deck.gl/docs/v4.0/custom-layers.md

 # Creating Custom Layers

+Before creating a new layer, it is recommended that you verify that you can not achive the desired effect either through layer subclassing or through using composite layers.

 ## Choosing the Type of Layer

 There are a couple of ways to build a layer in deck.gl